tristanschulze-eu/tristanschulze-eu/src/content/en/compositions/ResurrectionViolaop34.md

 ---
-title: The Resurrection of the Viola Player - Opus 34, Nr.
-3 (7')
+title: The Resurrection of the Viola Player - Opus 34, Nr.3 (7')
 category: Chamber Music
 instrumentation:
   - String Quartet